Summer – In the Garden

 - What fruit and vegetables grow locally?

-- Why do we find insects in our garden?
+- Why do we find minibeasts in our garden?

 - Should Jack have climbed the beanstalk?